sjschmidt/simpleDJCdemo/README.md

 * Create a GitHub account by clicking the green Sign Up button in the upper left corner of the page, then come back to this page.

 * To edit this file, click on the file name above, called `README.md`.
 That's the source code for this file that you're reading.
+I expected to be able to edit the file right away and spent some confused time trying before reading the next step.

 * Then click the pencil icon in the upper right corner of the source code to edit it.

 * Make changes to the file!
-You can preview your changes by clicking the `Preview changes` button at the top left of the editable source code
+You can preview your changes by clicking the `Preview changes` button at the top left of the editable source code.
+We should have a link at the top that opens a new tab with a screenshotted version of this!

 * Once you have made the changes you like, scroll to the bottom of the page.
 Then click "Propose File Change."